 During the site review the auditor spoke to both staff members and inmates about the conditions in the facility.
 Inmates confirmed that staffing levels were normal and that they felt safe in the facility.
 Staff members were questioned mainly about operational procedures.
 The site review concluded in the early afternoon with both auditors continuing interviews into the early evening.
-Inmate interviews were conducted individually, in a private conference room near the PREA Compliance Manager's Office.
-A second small, vacant office was also provided to the auditors.
+Inmate interviews were conducted individually, in private offices in the administrative area.
 Interviews were documented on an interview sheet designed for the purpose.
 An inmate roster was provided to the audit team and inmates were selected randomly from throughout the facility.
 Most inmates were cooperative and willing to talk to the auditors.
-The audit team conducted twenty random interviews.
+The audit team conducted twenty-five random inmate interviews.
+This number of interviews complies with the minimum number of interviews required by the auditor's handbook.
 Directed inmate interviews included inmates with disabilities, inmates that identified as gay or bisexual, and inmates who reported sexual abuse.
-The facility does not house youthful inmates nor could it identify any inmates that identified as transgender or intersex.
-As required by PREA standard 115.41 the FLCI does inquire of all inmates entering the facility if they identify as lesbian, gay, bisexual, transgender or intersex.
-Staff interviews were conducted in private offices or conference rooms.
+The facility does not house youthful inmates.
+As required by PREA standard 115.41 the DCI does inquire of all inmates entering the facility if they identify as lesbian, gay, bisexual, transgender or intersex.
+Staff interviews were also conducted in private offices.
 The audit team was able to interview random staff members from all three shifts along with directed interviews of specialized staff.
 The auditors were provided staffing rosters to aid in the selection of staff.
 The first day's activities ended at approximately 1700 hours.

-On the second day, November 14th, the auditors returned to FLCI at 0800 to continue interviews and review files.
-Specialized interviews included the warden, the FLCI PREA compliance manager, two high level managers, a human resources representative, intake staff, members of the incident review team, a volunteer, medical staff member, mental health staff member , a retaliation monitor, investigators, first responders, and individuals responsible for screening.
-Since there are no juveniles or youthful inmates housed at FLCI no related interviews were conducted.
+On the second day, November 14th, the auditors returned to DCI at 0800 to continue interviews and review files.
+Specialized interviews included the warden, the DCI PREA compliance manager, high level managers, a human resources representative, intake staff, members of the incident review team, a volunteer, medical staff member, mental health staff member, a retaliation monitor, investigators, first responders, and individuals responsible for screening.
+Since there are no juveniles or youthful inmates housed at DCI no related interviews were conducted.
 The auditors reviewed the numerous files and selected documents from those files.
 The audit team reviewed personnel files for evidence of background checks.
 Investigative reports were reviewed for evidence of thoroughness, objectivity, and proper notifications.
 The auditors examined screening forms used to evaluate risk.
 The audit team also examined and obtained training records.
 The audit team took possession of numerous sample copies of training certificates, brochures, shift reports, a staffing plan, letters, procedures, blank forms, logs, handbooks and rosters.
 Activities on the second day ended at approximately 1700 hours.